VarunT11/OnlineTestSeries/README.md

   1. Install XAMPP Control Panel from the Web on your local Machine.
   2. Select all the Default Options from the List.
   3. After successful installation, start the XAMPP Control Panel and start the Apache and mySQL Modules.
-  4. Then Download all the files from teh Github Repository and place it in 'htDocs' folder of the default Install Folder of xampp.
+  4. Then Download all the files from the Github Repository and place it in 'htDocs' folder of the default Install Folder of xampp.
   5. Then run the Project Setup by typing "localhost/File_Setup.php" on your Web Browser and run the Setup.
   6. Next run the Project by typing "localhost/Home_Page.php" on your Web Browser.